Skip to main content

 string

 Full-text search across full_name, first_name, last_name, company name, title (~85% filled), and headline (~65% filled) using cross-field matching.
-Multi-word queries distribute terms across fields — "John Smith" matches first_name: John AND last_name: Smith rather than either alone.
-Job title and role keywords belong here — both the title field (e.g. "Account Executive", "Head of Sales", "Data Scientist", "Software Engineer", "Marketing Lead") and the headline field (e.g. "Helping SaaS companies grow", "B2B sales leader") are searched.
-For seniority level (VP, Director, C-suite) use the seniority filter instead; use this field for specific role or function keywords.
-Combine with filters for precision — e.g. query: "Account Executive", country: "United States", seniority: "Senior".
-Extract names, company names, and role keywords from the human's request.
-Examples: "Jane Doe", "Account Executive Salesforce", "Head of Sales fintech", "Data Scientist", "software engineer Netflix", "recruiter London".
-Do NOT put categorical values like country or seniority here — use the dedicated filter params for those.
+Multi-word queries distribute terms across fields — "John Smith" matches first_name: John AND last_name: Smith rather than requiring either field alone to contain the full string.
+Job titles and role keywords are matched against both the title field (e.g. "Account Executive", "Head of Sales") and the headline field (e.g. "B2B sales leader").
+For seniority level (VP, Director, C-suite) use the seniority filter instead — this field is best suited to specific role or function keywords, combined with other filters for precision, e.g. query: "Account Executive", country: "United States", seniority: "Senior".
+Categorical values like country or seniority belong in their own filter params rather than this field.

 company